 All students enrolled for the current semester are eligible for free confidential services.
 Couples are eligible for services provided that one of the partners is enrolled for the current semester.

 During times of high demand for counseling services and limited availability of staff, students who are not currently at high risk will be placed on a wait list and contacted as soon as there is an opening.
 Students placed on the wait list will also be provided with referrals for other low cost/no cost counseling services in the community.

-Counseling is available for students who need to talk to someone regarding life concerns; including, but not limited to, depressed or anxious mood, relationship problems, academic difficulties, stress, sudden changes in personality, sleep or eating difficulties, grief and loss, self-esteem issues, sexual identity concerns, self-destructive behaviors, thoughts of harming oneself or someone else, etc.
+Counseling is available for students who need to talk to someone regarding life concerns.
+Some common concerns include depressed or anxious mood, relationship problems, academic difficulties, stress, sleep or eating difficulties, grief and loss, self-esteem issues, gender identity and sexual orientation support, self-destructive behaviors, thoughts of harming oneself or someone else, etc.

 Therapy groups are facilitated by University Counseling & Testing therapists, usually have between 5-8 group members, and meet weekly for a set number of sessions (e.g., for 8 weeks).
 Most groups are open to both men and women, while some groups may be restricted to one gender.

-For more information about how to get involved in the next available group, call University Counseling & Testing Service at 282-2130 and ask for our Group Coordinator, Rick Pongratz, Ph.D., LPC, e-mail Rick at email@example.com, or just drop-in our office during business hours.
+For more information about how to get involved in the next available group, call University Counseling & Testing Service at 282-2130 and ask for our Group Coordinator, Cameron Staley, Ph.D., e-mail Cameron at email@example.com, or just drop-in our office during business hours.